lisa-lumos/Apache-Spark/05-spark-programming-model.md

 Each stage comes with is own DAG of internal operations.
 You can get the stage's DAG by clicking the Description link under the "Stages" pane.
 Reading a csv contains FileScan and MapPartitions in the DAG.

+Stages are executed as parallel tasks, depending on the number of partitions, and availability of executor cores.

 ## Unit Testing Spark Application
 For reading the csv file, the unit test can be: read the file, validate the number of records.